franko003/Turtle_Trading_Exploration/README.md

 ## Contents

 The repository consists of the csv data file, a Python file, and a Jupyter notebook.

 The Python file is the code portions of the analysis abstracted into functions, and can be run separately from the command line to get information on any cryptocurrency in the dataset, for any range period, for either/both trade directions.
+Simply run the file and follow the prompts.
+You can look in the csv file itself for the names of the 200 cryptocurrencies available.

 The notebook encompasses the entire project from initial question to topics to explore further, focusing only on Bitcoin price data.
+This is the most interesting part as it includes some background, all the visualizations, and trading analysis.

+##

 ## Improvements and Topics for Further Exploration